jmvanlit/jmvanlit.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My main research interests are autocratization, democratization, public opinion, and legitimacy.
-As such, I mainly work on topics within Comparative Politics and Political Behaviour, with a strong emphasis on advanced and rigorous methods.
-I have presented much of my research at international conferences in Europe and the USA.
-If you are interested to read some of it (while it is not yet published), feel free to reach out!
+        I study autocratization and democratic defence: when and how democratic elites and citizens resist incumbent-led democratic recession.
+Substantively, my work sits in Comparative Politics and Political Behaviour; methodologically, I use survey and field experiments, quantitative computational methods, and interviews (with a commitment to open and reproducible science).

+        ### Current projects
+        Currently, I am working on several individual projects, including survey experiments fielded in the Netherlands, the Czech Republic, the United States, United Kingdom, and Spain.

+        ### DIY Deepfakes
+        With an NWO SSH-XS Grant dr. Michal Mochtak and I are developing a replicable pipeline for researchers to construct their own deepfake videos as a research tool.
+As part of the project, we include a lab experiment to establish the effects of such deepfakes and create a framework for ethical and effective debriefing.

         ### PhD Project
         In my PhD dissertation, Beautiful Spark of Democracy, I ask when democratically elected leaders autocratize, and specifically when and by whom they are opposed.
 I call these opposition actors "democratic defenders", and research under what circumstances they stand up to defend democracy against these threats from the inside.
 In the dissertation, I use a multi-method approach to tackle this question from different angles, relying on in-depth casestudies, elite interviews, computational methods, and survey experiments.
-My dissertation has been approved in May 2025.

-        ### Other projects
-        Next to my PhD dissertation, I am working on several projects related to autocratization and democratization, citizen conceptions of democracy, and the normalization of political violence.

-        #### Is Dutch Democracy in Decline?
-        With a large and interdisciplinary group of academics, we are working on a joined publication to find an academic answer to the question if Dutch democracy is in decline.
-The start-meeting is in June 2025, at the Politicologen Etmaal (the Dutch annual political science workshop) in Groningen.

-        #### DIY Deepfakes
-        With an NWO SSH-XS Grant dr. Michal Mochtak and I are developing a replicable pipeline for researchers to construct their own deepfake videos as a research tool.
-As part of the project, we include a lab experiment to establish the effects of such deepfakes and create a framework for ethical and effective debriefing.
+My dissertation is available Open Access [here](https://doi.org/10.54195/9789465150840).
     design:
       columns: '1'
   - block: collection